 Introduces new and unique tastes, aromas, and textures to a cup of tea

 Creates balance and consistency from one cup to another

 Creativity - as a form of art

-Tea experts think that blended and flavored teas are only for marketing purposes.
-They strongly believe that blending ingredients with high quality leaves compromise the natural taste of the tea and that blenders often add a mix of fruits, flowers or flavours to lower grade teas only to get a better margin for their products.
+There is a debate amongst tea experts who think that blended and flavored teas are only for marketing purposes.
+They strongly believe that blending ingredients with high quality leaves compromise the natural taste of the tea.
+They have the feeling that blenders often add a mix of fruits, flowers or flavours to lower grade teas only to get a better margin for their products.

 The Third Wave of Tea : putting process at the forefront